Syntax Document

 Type Mapping

-Mapping between nature and C types:
+Type mapping relationship between nature and C language:

 anyptruintptrUniversal pointer type